 A: Shares held in your name as the stockholder of record may be voted online at the virtual Annual Meeting.
-You may cast your vote electronically during the Annual Meeting using the 16-digit control number found on your proxy card or other proxy materials and following the instructions at www.virtualshareholdermeeting.com/AGRX2020.
-Even if you plan to attend the Annual Meeting, we recommend that you also submit your proxy card, if you have requested one, or follow the voting directions described below, so that your vote will be counted if you later decide not to attend the Annual Meeting.
+You may cast your vote electronically during the Annual Meeting using the 16-digit control number found on your Notice of Internet Availability, proxy card or voting information form and following the instructions at www.virtualshareholdermeeting.com/AGRX2021.
+Even if you plan to attend the Annual Meeting, we recommend that you vote before the Annual Meeting, so that your vote will be counted if you later decide not to virtually attend the Annual Meeting.